 All patients were treated with ketamine infusions for 3–7 days.
-Ketamine is a medication most commonly used for anesthesia, but it may also be used for pain relief, and it is currently being investigated as a treatment for depression.
+Ketamine is a medication most commonly used for anesthesia, but it may also be used for

 After the treatment, almost 75 percent of the study participants reported a reduction in the intensity of their migraine pain, the team reports.